3 Ball Golf Bet, Explained

 3-Ball vs 2-Ball Matchup Bets

-If you want a clean win/loss/push outcome, 2-ball is simpler.
+If you want a clean win, loss, or push outcome, 2-ball is simpler.
 If you want bigger numbers and don't mind the dead-heat math, 3-ball pays more on a clean win.

-"Dead heat" means a tie.
-In a 3-ball, two outcomes are possible:
+In a sportsbook 3-ball, ties are settled by dead-heat rules.
+"Dead heat" just means a tie.
+Two outcomes are possible:

-Some books offer "no draw" 3-ball markets where ties are broken by additional criteria (back-9 score, last hole, then countback).
-Those markets pay slightly less but eliminate the dead-heat haircut.
+Some books offer a "no draw" 3-ball market where ties are broken by additional criteria (back-9 score, then the closing holes, then a countback) so there is always one outright winner.
+Those markets pay slightly less but remove the dead-heat haircut.
 Always read the specific book's rules before placing the bet.

 When 3-Ball Bets Settle